svecerak/RePlext/README.md

-# replext
+# RePlext

-Replext is a Request & Discover web application that gives Plex users the ability to easily search, manage and request content.
+RePlext is a Request & Discover web application that gives Plex users the ability to easily search, manage and request content.

 ![](assets/images/maincard_screenshot.jpg)